Memphis, Tennessee: Yellow fever epidemics

 Kate Bionda, an owner of an Italian "snack house", died of a fever on August 13, 1878.
 Hers was officially reported by the Board of Health, on August 14, as the first case of yellow fever in the city.
 A massive panic ensued.
 The same trains and steamboats that had brought thousands into Memphis, in five days carried away more than 25,000 refugees, more than half of the city's population.
 On August 23, the Board of Health finally declared a yellow fever epidemic in Memphis, and the city collapsed, hemorrhaging its population.
 In July of that year, the city had a population of 47,000; by September, 19,000 remained, and 17,000 of them had yellow fever.
 The only people left in the city were the lower classes, such as German and Irish immigrant workers and African Americans.
 None had the means to flee the city, as did the middle and upper-class whites of Memphis, and thus they were subjected to a city of death.

 Immediately following the Board of Health's declaration, a Citizen's Relief Committee was formed by Charles G. Fisher.
 It organized the city into refugee camps.
 The committee's main priority was to separate the poor from the city and isolate them in refugee camps.
 The Howard Association, formed specifically for yellow fever epidemics in New Orleans and Memphis, organized nurses and doctors in Memphis and throughout the country.
 They stayed at the Peabody Hotel, the only hotel to keep its doors open during the epidemic.
 From there they were assigned to their respective districts.
 Physicians of the epidemic reported seeing as many as 100 to 150 patients daily.

-The Catholic sisters of St. Mary's Hospital played an important role during the epidemic in caring for the lower classes.
-Already supporting a girls' school and church orphanage, the sisters of St. Mary's also sought to provide care for the Canfield Asylum, a home for black children.
+The Episcopal Community of St. Mary at St. Mary's Episcopal Cathedral played an important role during the epidemic in caring for the lower classes.
+Already supporting a girls' school and church orphanage, the Sisters of St. Mary also sought to provide care for the Canfield Asylum, a home for black children.
 Each day, they alternated caring for the orphans at St. Mary's, delivering children to the Canfield Asylum, and taking soup and medicine on house calls to patients.
 Between September 9 and October 4, Sister Constance and three other nuns fell victim to the epidemic and died.
 They later became known as the Martyrs of Memphis.